"The Easy Way to Get Your Best UK Mortgage"

 If you do get into financial difficulties, don’t bury your head in the sand.

-The sooner you let your lender know, the higher the chance that it will be willing to negotiate.
+The sooner you let your lender know, the higher the chance that they will be willing to negotiate.

-For example, it might agree to a payment holiday, or to switch you debt temporarily from a repayment to an Interest-only basis, giving you a much needed breathing space
+For example, they might agree to a payment holiday, or to switch your debt temporarily from a repayment to an Interest-only mortgage, giving you a much needed breathing space.

 To find out about state help, read What if I lose my job or get sick? and Can I get state help with my mortgage?